 Deep conditioning can be done after washing the hair.
 (Note that washing the hair more than once in two weeks can make your hair dry) so it is safe to say that one can deeply condition their hair once in two weeks.

-What happens if you don’t rinse out conditioner?
+What happens if you don’t rinse out the conditioner?

-If you do not wash out conditioner from your hair, it can lead to clogged pores and stop natural oil production.
-Most conditioners are formulated with heavier ingredients hence should not be used as leave in.
+If you do not wash out the conditioner from your hair, it can lead to clogged pores and stop natural oil production.
+Most conditioners are formulated with heavier ingredients hence should not be used as leave-in.

 Does deep conditioning grow hair?